Geometric Arbitrage Theory and Market Dynamics Reloaded: Lagrangian Theory of a Closed Market

 almost surely. \end{theorem}

 Before we tackle the problem of solving the stochastic Euler-Lagrange equations, we remark that they satisfy the gauge invariance principle $(A3)$.
-As a matter of fact the Lagrange function definition is invariant with respect to a coordinate change in the tangent bundle $T\mathcal{B}$, that is we can write
+As a matter of fact the Lagrange function definition is invariant with respect to a coordinate change in the tangent bundle $T\Upsilon$, where $\Upsilon:=j^*(\mathcal{B})$ is the pullback of the market bundle with respect to the embedding $j:X\rightarrow M,x\mapsto(x,0)$ (i.e. the market bundle without time component).
+In other words we can write

 We will first solve the deterministic Euler-Lagrange equations and then construct a stochastic solution by adding appropriate perturbations with zero mean.
-More exactly, we write the stochastic optimal solution as the sum of the deterministic one and a zero mean perturbation $\delta x,\delta D, \delta r\in\mathcal{C}^1$ (see subsection \ref{SLS}) satisfying the conditions given by (\ref{cond}).
+More exactly, we write the stochastic optimal solution as the sum of the deterministic one and a zero mean perturbation $\delta x,\delta D, \delta r\in\mathcal{C}^1$ (see Subsection \ref{SLS}) satisfying the conditions given by (\ref{cond}).

 whereas

 We remark the Lagrange function satisfies $L(q,q^\prime)=L(\mathbb{E}_0[q],\mathbb{E}_0[q^\prime])$ for any $q=(x,D,r)$ satisfying conditions (\ref{def}) and(\ref{cond}).
 Now we will compute for the arbitrage case the deterministic solution of the Lagrange equations under the self-financing constraints, which explicitly written out read